 Randomization is used in the hope that it will remove any systematic effects of uncontrolled factors of which the experimenter has no knowledge.
 The effects of these factors will still be in the observations.
 However, randomization makes these effects part of the experimental errors that are allowed for by statistical theory.
-Perhaps more to the point, if randomization is not carried out then there is always the possibility of some unseen bias in what seems to be a haphazardous selection or allocation.
+Perhaps more to the point, if randomization is not carried out, then there is always the possibility of some unseen bias in what seems to be a haphazardous selection or allocation.

 Randomization in experiments is not universally recommended.
 Its critics point to the possibility of obtaining random choices that appear to be unsatisfactory.
-For example, if different varieties of a crop are to be planted in different plots in a field then a random allocation can result in all of one variety being placed on one side of the field.
+For example, if different varieties of a crop are to be planted in different plots in a field, then a random allocation can result in all of one variety being placed on one side of the field.
 Any fertility trends in the soil may then appear as a difference between the two varieties, and the randomization has failed to remove potential biases due to positions in the field.
-Although this is true, common sense suggests that if an experimenter has designed an experiment that takes into account all the obvious sources of variation, such as fertility trends in a field, so that the only choices left are between units that appear to be essentially the same, such as two plots in the same part of a field, then randomization is always worthwhile as one extra safeguard against the effects of unknown factors.
+Although this is true, common sense suggests that if an experimenter has designed an experiment that takes into account all of the obvious sources of variation, such as fertility trends in a field, so that the only choices left are between units that appear to be essentially the same, such as two plots in the same part of a field, then randomization is always worthwhile as one extra safeguard against the effects of unknown factors.

 Replication is needed in order to decide how large effects have to be before they become difficult to account for in terms of normal variation.
 This requires the measurement of normal variation, which can be done by repeating experimental arrangements independently a number of times under conditions that are as similar as possible.
-Experiments without replication are case studies that may be quite informative and convincing, but it becomes a matter of judgement as to whether the outcome could have occurred in the absence of any manipulation.
+Experiments without replication are case studies, which may be quite informative and convincing, but it becomes a matter of judgment as to whether the outcome could have occurred in the absence of any manipulation.
 Controls provide observations under normal conditions without the manipulation of factor levels.
 They are included in an experiment to give the standard with which the results under other conditions are compared.
-In the absence of controls it is usually necessary to assume that if there had been controls then these would have given a particular outcome.
-For instance, suppose that the yield of a new type of wheat is determined without running control trials with the standard variety.
-Then in order to decide whether the yield of the new variety is higher than that for the standard it is necessary to make some assumption about what the yield of the standard variety would have been under the experimental conditions.
-The danger here is obvious: it may be that under the conditions of the study the yield of the standard variety would not be what is expected, so that the new variety is being compared with the wrong standard.
+In the absence of controls, it is usually necessary to assume that if there had been controls then these would have given a particular outcome.
+For instance, suppose that the yield of a new type of wheat is determined without running control trials with the standard variety of wheat.
+Then, to decide whether the yield of the new variety is higher than that for the standard, it is necessary to make some assumption about what the yield of the standard variety would have been under the experimental conditions.
+The danger here is obvious.
+It may be that, under the conditions of the study, the yield of the standard variety with the wrong standard.

 Experiments that lack one or more of the ingredients of randomization, replication, and control are sometimes called quasi-experiments.
-Social scientists realized many years ago that they can often only do quasi-experiments rather that true experiments, and have considered very thoroughly the implications of this in terms of drawing conclusions (Campbell and Stanley, 1963; Manly, 1992, Chapter 5 and 6).
-An important point to realize is that many experiments in environmental science are really quasi-experiments, so that the social scientist's problems are also shared by environmental scientists.
+Social scientists realized many years ago that they can often only do quasi-experiments rather than true experiments, and have considered very thoroughly the implications of this in terms of drawing conclusions (Campbell and Stanley 1963; Shadish et al. 2002).
+An important point to realize is that many experiments in environmental science are really quasi-experiments, so that the social scientists' problems are also shared by environmental scientists.